3:10 to Yuma (1957)

 92 min.
-Columbia Pictures.
 Director: Delmer Daves.
-Cast: Glenn Ford, Van Heflin, Leora Dana, Felicia Farr.
+Cast: Felicia Farr, Van Heflin, Leora Dana, Glenn Ford.

 Based on an Elmore Leonard short story, the 1957 Western 3:10 to Yuma largely chugs along with familiar genre efficiency, including a ticking-clock tension clearly inspired by 1952 favorite High Noon.
 But early in Halsted Welles' screenplay, other intentions begin to come into focus.
 After the picture-opening gunplay sequence--a stagecoach robbery orchestrated by legendary outlaw Ben Wade (Glenn Ford)--rancher Dan Evans (Van Heflin) and his two sons return home.
 Dan explains to his wife Alice (Leora Dana) the crime they've witnessed, and she replies, "It seems terrible that something bad can happen and all anybody can do is stand by and watch."